src-lua/src-lua/README.md

 ## ⭐️ Interesting Info <a name="interesting-info"></a>

 * 🔭 Coding my way to the top!
-Upsolving problems that were presented during [MaratonaCIn Entry Contest](https://github.com/CS-LucasGuimaraes/MaratonaCIn_Entry-2023).
-* 🎮 Learning Object-oriented programming (OOP) while developing [Plataformer](https://github.com/CS-LucasGuimaraes/plataformer).
+Training to ICPC regionals at [lgf-MaratonaCIn](https://github.com/CS-LucasGuimaraes/lgf-MaratonaCIn).
-* 🌱 I'm currently unraveling the magic behind PyGame!
+* 🌱 I'm currently unraveling the magic behind [Data Strucutures](https://github.com/CS-LucasGuimaraes/CIn_Algorithms)!
 * 🏃 Proud to be part of the competitive programming team [MaratonaCin](https://portal.cin.ufpe.br/pessoas-e-grupos/grupos-e-associacoes/maratona-cin/)!
 * 🤘 I'm really in love with rock and roll.
 My favorite band is Måneskin.
 * 😄 Pronouns: He/She - Feel free to use whichever ones feel most natural to you.